At least seven injured in school shooting in suburban Denver, 2 suspects in custody

 "As officers were arriving at the school they could still hear gunshots," Nicholson-Kluth said.

-Nicholson-Kluth said authorities don't know at this point if the suspected shooters are students.
+Nicholson-Kluth said authorities don't know at this point if the suspected shooters were students.

 Though authorities initially said they were looking for a possible third suspect, Nicholson-Kluth said they are no longer looking for another suspect.

-Note: - UPDATE: Suspect wanted in Lee Drive shooting in custody